texhex/SQLSimplePS/README.md

 :exclamation: **Note that @@OBJECT_NAME@@ and other @@ replacement values use string replacement and are therefore open to string injection.
 These values should *NEVER EVER* be set to anything you didn't coded directly.
 Means: Do not use any variable data that is user supplied or comes from a source that you do not control.
 When in doubt, do not use them.**

-Because deleting all records, then inserting new records is a common tasks, SQL Simple offers SQL Templates that works for this simple tasks.
+Because deleting all records and then inserting new records is a common tasks, SQL Simple offers SQL Templates that works for these simple tasks.
 When using these templates using the SQLCommandTemplate enumeration, the code looks like this:

 ```powershell
 $sqls = [SQLSimple]::new($connectionString)